gentianlloshi/kuranifisnikapp/Search_Implementation.md

 Rationale: Simple, computationally cheap O(k) where k = candidate count.
 Avoids heavy TF-IDF; acceptable since corpus is small (6236 verses) & largely static.

+Filtering & Fuzzy Gate:
+- After candidate generation, we require at least one diacritic‑folded substring hit in selected fields (e.g., translation) to keep a verse.
+This eliminates spurious fuzzy matches (e.g., far tokens matching by edit distance only).
+- Fuzzy fallback uses bounded Levenshtein with a first‑letter match filter.

 Limitations:
 - Does not weight Arabic vs translation differently.
 - No position or proximity scoring.